engineeringInnovators/docker4ParallelExecution/README.md

 # docker4ParallelExecution
-Execute end to end regression tests in parallel to limit the execution time to maximum of the longest test
+Execute end to end regression tests in parallel to limit the execution time to maximum of the longest test.